Applications are Closed for Fall 2021

 Will Open in August 2022

 - Attend all major events

 - Attend committee meetings as determined by chair

 - Inclusive of all identities, skills, abilities, and contributions

 - Record of community service

-Applications open once a semester (September – October in the Fall and April – May in the Spring).
+Applications open once a year in August.
 There are two rounds in the application process: the written application and the interview.